entrypoint-lv/DataTableQueryBuilder/docs/index.md

 hero:
   name: DataTable Query Builder
   text: .NET LINQ query builder for JavaScript data tables
   tagline: Implement server-side paging, filtering and sorting for any JavaScript datatable with just a few lines of code.
-  description: Works with Tanstack Table, Ag Grid, Datatables.net, Shadcn Table and so on.
+Works with Tanstack Table, Ag Grid, Shadcn Table, Datatables.net and so on.
   actions:
     - theme: brand
       text: Get Started